ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 >
 > Lesson: _do it once, do it yourself_.
 >
 > When making elements responsive across different screen sizes, I _hate_ it when people set breakpoints arbitrarily, and force them onto all elements.
-Or worse still, using a UI framework that's completely out of your control.
+Or worse still, using a UI framework that’s completely out of your control.
 >
 > People often optimize for a list of fixed breakpoints `375px`, `414px`, `768px`, `1024px`, `1440px`, etc.
 >
 > And then some new device comes out that uses some other dimension, and now you have to go add that number to your list, and check that every single page and component works for that new breakpoint.
-And it doesn't.
+And it doesn’t.
 >
-> I've seen it happen.
+> I’ve seen it happen.
 People using `425px` as the limit, and then the newest iPhones come out with a `428px` screen and all of a sudden all your designs look crap on the most expensive devices.
-And now you have to go check every single page and component to make sure things aren't broken.
-That's stupid.
+And now you have to go check every single page and component to make sure things aren’t broken.
+That’s stupid.
 >
 > Instead, just use a breakpoint when the design breaks.
-It's in the name.
+It’s in the name.
 Add a breakpoint only when you need it.
 Again just scope it to the component and use nesting.
 >
-> **It won't matter what project you're on.
-It won't matter what new screen sizes come out.
-And it won't matter where you drop in the component.
+> **It won’t matter what project you’re on.
+It won’t matter what new screen sizes come out.
+And it won’t matter where you drop in the component.
 Your design will just work.
-And that's the point.**
+And that’s the point.**
 >
-> But maybe that's just me.
+> But maybe that’s just me.
 >
 > You do you.
-It's the wild west out there.
+It’s the wild west out there.

 > callout
 >